OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/building_for_linux.md

 This feature and dependency can be disabled during compilation.

+## PulseAudio

+PulseAudio is needed for controlling audio devices through the Audio tab.

+This feature and dependency can be disabled during compilation.

 ## SteamVR

 On a completely fresh Ubuntu install the program also requires the following libraries to run.